raine/anki-llm/README.md

 </p>

 <p align="center">
-  A CLI toolkit for bulk-processing and generating Anki flashcards with LLMs.
+  A CLI/TUI toolkit for bulk-processing and generating Anki flashcards with LLMs.
 </p>

 <p align="center">